balacij/McMaster-Linux-Quirks/README.md

 ## Wi-Fi / WLAN

 The official guide says to use no validation certificate.
-I'm not quite sure why they said this.
+I'm not quite sure why they say this.
 Anycase, if you prefer to have a secure Wi-Fi connection, you just need to make sure you have the commonly shared CA certificates installed on your machine (typically installed with a `cacert` package).
 When registering Mac-WiFi on your computer, I had to use the following settings: